Solo-FL/SOLO-motor-controllers-CPP-library/README.rst

 =======

 src  -> Source Files
-Examples -> Examples Files (this examples compile thanks to the src files) .cpp -> specific example code
+exa mple -> Examples Files (this examples compile thanks to the src files) .cpp -> specific example code
    _exe.bat -> this file generete the .exe file from the .cpp file  (double click to execute the .bat) .exe -> this file are genereted from .bat and is possible to run it to test the example (double click to ececute the .exe)